jpcmf/perform-react/README.md

 _When use:_

 - Used at the time you need to import a file, a component or a function just at the moment we need to use it

+#### 🍩 Virtualization

+_When use:_

+- Allows only items that are visible in the user's browser to be viewed on screen